berkesas/personal-website/src/assets/blogs/my-aws-cloud-practitioner-exam-experience.md

 ## The exam experience itself

 You have the option to take the exam at home, but I opted to test at a Pearson Vue testing center.
+I was not sure if it was Celsius or Fahrenheit but it was a hot Boston summer day.
+I took the commuter rail and the red line.
+I reached the test center 20 minutes before the test.
+I had a good chat with the test site administrator about cloud technology.
+Everything worked well for me.

-Depending on your circumstances, this decision can be significant.
+Depending on your circumstances, deciding where to take the exam can be significant.
 You need a quiet environment to concentrate on answering the questions.
 While an official test center doesn't guarantee absolute quiet, it's a consideration.
 You never know the actual conditions at the exam venue — whether the windows provide sound isolation or if there's nearby construction on the day of your test.
 This aspect didn't affect my experience this time, but I can see how it might make it difficult to read and focus on the questions.

 ## Key takeaways